Fico125/kitchen-aid/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+Kitchen Aid enables you to add new recipes but also manage and delete your existing recipes.
+You are also able to add their ingredients to the shopping list, which is also editable.
+All data is stored in a Firebase database, so initially, before you can access your recipes and shopping list, authentication is required where you have the option to sign up or log in.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.